-LTPP Database Tip!
-In some tables the values for a CODE field is stored in a numeric formatted field whereas the CODE field in the CODES table is formatted as a character.
-In order to provide a custom data extraction where the meaning of the code value is output next to the code, the user should use SQL functions to change the numeric format in the data table to a character, or the character format in the CODES table to a number in order to perform a join. ----------------------- ---
+In some tables the values for a CODE field is stored in a numeric format field whereas the CODE field in the CODES table is formatted as a characteristic of the context of LTPP Database To provide a custom data extraction where the meaning of the code value is Tip! output next to the code, the user should use SQL functions to change the numeric format in the data table to a character, or the character format in the CODES table to a number to perform a join.